farahmc/_printf/README.md

 # README for _printf :page_with_curl:

-A C program reproducing the printf function (formatted output conversion) as part of the Holberton School curriculum for Low-Level Programming.
+A C program reproducing the printf function (formatted output conversion) as part of the [Holberton School](https://holbertonschool.com.au/) Foundations curriculum for Low-Level Programming.

 ## Usage :clapper:
 To use the `_printf` function, compile all .c files in the repository and